When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Baby hiccups are common and not harmful, but consult a pediatrician if they become frequent or cause distress.
+• Safety Check: They are common and rarely harmful, but you should consult a pediatrician if hiccups interfere with sleep or seem to cause pain.

 What Causes Baby Hiccups?